WHOAMI

 Biography

-I learned x86 assembly before I ever touched a "real" programming language.
+I learned x86 assembly before I ever touched a "real" programming language, all because I wanted to cheat at 2D games.
+That obsession pulled me into computer science.

-Today I architect distributed systems, build AI-assisted debugging tools, and hunt clean traces across sprawling microservices.
-I spent years at Ubisoft designing backend infrastructure that delivered games to millions of players without exploding.
+I spent years at Ubisoft designing infrastructure that delivered games to millions of players without exploding.
 Mostly.